-- Overall: Over the last 5 years, the entry of new students (BSc and MSc) is slightly decreasing (in 2018: 6% below the average for BSc and 22% below the average of MSc) and the number of master students has decreased in 2018. - 4 The percentage of foreign students as well as the and the number of mobility students remains constant. - While the percentage of female vs. male BSc students is increasing, the numbers remain rather stable among MSc students.
+- Overall: Over the last 5 years, the entry of new student (BSc and MSc) is slightly decreasing (in 2018: 6% below the average for BSc and 22% below the average of MSc).
+The number of master students has decreased in 2018.
+Especially in the MSc in Sustainable Water Resources the number of students has slightly decreased from 12 to 11 (-8.3%). - ♣ The percentage of foreign students as well as the and the number of mobility students remains constant. - ♣ While the percentage of female vs. male BSc students is increasing, the numbers remain rather stable among MSc students.
 The majority is male, with 62% vs. 38% female in the BSc while the repartition is more balanced in the MSc with 57% male and 43% female students.
 Among MSc students, the female students are slightly increasing while the male percentage is slightly decreasing.